 If “exceptional circumstances” occur during open enrollment, and you can demonstrate to the exchange that the circumstances prevented you from enrolling by the end of open enrollment, the exchange can grant you a special enrollment period.

 Exceptional circumstances can be personal – for example, a house fire or a serious medical condition that made it impossible for you to enroll – but they also include natural disasters that impact a large number of people.
+They can also be triggered by political or regulatory changes.

 In cases of serious natural disasters, the exchanges are likely to issue blanket extensions.
 But if you believe that you experienced an exceptional circumstance that prevented you from enrolling during open enrollment, reach out to the exchange as soon as possible to make your case and request a special enrollment period.
 The exchange will consider the circumstances and make a decision about your eligibility for a special enrollment period on a case-by-case basis.